syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/TextBoxSettingsForButtonEdit.md

 {%endhighlight%}

- >Note: To increase the height of the ButtonEdit control, make the text as multiline textbox.
+ N> To increase the height of the ButtonEdit control, make the text as multiline textbox.